aspose-3d/Aspose-3D-Reference-Tutorials/3d/english/java/point-clouds/generate-point-clouds-spheres-java/_index.md

 > **Definition anchor:** `Sphere` is a primitive shape class that generates a mesh of vertices and faces based on radius and segment parameters.

-## Step 3: Encode and Save the Point Cloud
+## Step 3: encode and save the point cloud

 Add the sphere to a new `Scene`, then invoke `save` with the previously configured `DracoSaveOptions`.